plengqui/plengqui.github.io/README.md

 ## Format and structure of Synology Glacier Backups
 If you are familiar with Amazon Glacier, you know it is a long-term, slow-access data storage solution that has two main concepts: **Vaults**, which contain **Archives**.
 Synology Glacier Backup stores each backed up file from your NAS as an Archive object, but gives it a nonsensical id of 128 random characters.
 The archive id is stored with the original filename and other metadata in an index file in a separate Vault.
 So, in your AWS Glacier console you will see two vaults:
-- 'NAS_0012345ABCDE_1' this is the main Vault with all backed up files, without any metadata.
+- `NAS_0012345ABCDE_1` this is the main Vault with all backed up files, without any metadata.
-- 'NAS_0012345ABCDE_1_mapping' this Vault contains one single Archive, which is the index file.
+- `NAS_0012345ABCDE_1_mapping` this Vault contains one single Archive, which is the index file.

 The index file is actually an sqlite database.
-The mapping is in the 'file_info_tb' table, which has the following columns:
+The mapping is in the `file_info_tb` table, which has the following columns:
 |key|shareName|basePath|archiveID|lastBkpTime|fileSize|archiveVersion|current|checksum|

 ## Performing a restore test of a single file
-I downloaded the single archive from the NAS_0012345ABCDE_1_mapping vault, and renamed it from its 128-character nonsensical name to 'glacierbackup-index.sqlite' on my pc, for readability.
+I downloaded the single archive from the NAS_0012345ABCDE_1_mapping vault, and renamed it from its 128-character nonsensical name to `glacierbackup-index.sqlite` on my pc, for readability.
 To download archives from Amazon Glacier, I used [FastGlacier](https://fastglacier.com/).
 There are other alternative clients, any client should work.
 Python code to read the index databse file:
 ```python